mbumbry27/pixel-perfect-clone-long-practice/README.md

 # pixel-perfect-clone-long-practice

-this a replica of Yelp
+this a replica of Medium homepage